Folcon/emacs-starter-kit/README.markdown

 loading, so if you've having trouble loading it, make sure that file is not present.

+You can get around this by creating a {username}.el file in the ~/.emacs.d this will act like an .emacs file.

 ## Structure

 The init.el file is where everything begins.
 It's the first file to